sous-chefs/docker/README.md

 #### Miscellaneous Options

 - `misc_opts` - Pass the docker daemon any other options bypassing flag validation, supplied as `--flag=value`

+#### Systemd-specific Options

+- `systemd_opts` - An array of strings that will be included as individual lines in the systemd service unit for Docker.  *Note*: This option is only relevant for systems where systemd is the default service manager or where systemd is specified explicitly as the service manager.

 ### Actions